 Versatile Conductors - With the advent of 3D printer fabrication, vias and flat traces would become a thing of the past.
 Conductors could be printed in any shape or orientation.
 No more having to worry about how many separate layers you’ll need for a fine pitch ball grid array (BGA) breakout.
-Practically infinite layers and 3D conductors would make fanout strategies simple.
+Practically infinite layers and 3D conductors would make fanout strategies simple by using PCB printers.

 Smaller PCBs - I know you’re tired of hearing your boss say, “make it smaller.”
 Decreasing the size of PCBs has become increasingly difficult, while the pressure to shrink them is only growing.
 3D design would allow for much more compact boards, in a wider variety of shapes.

 Diverse Material Properties - The material advantages could be enormous as well.
 As long as a material could be suspended in an ink it could be printed.
 Certain areas of a board could have a specific substrate.
 Conductivity in any area of a board could easily be manipulated.
 Even rigid-flex requirements would bend to the power of 3D printing with any part of the board being as flexible or rigid as you want.